engineergrowth/DEHub/01_high_level_overview/README.md

 ### 🎯 Why is Data Engineering Important?

-Data engineers turn raw data into reliable, usable formats by building pipelines and automating workflows.
-These systems make it possible to analyze data, train machine learning models, and drive informed decision-making.
+Data engineering is about taking messy, raw data and transforming it into something useful.
+By building pipelines and automating workflows, data engineers make sure data is reliable and ready for analysis, machine learning, or decision-making.

 ---